 Here are our top recommendations of hostels and hotels in New York City.
 All are centrally located, highly rated and have excellent facilities.

 - Best Luxury Hotel: The Knickerbocker

 Don’t forget to also take a look at Airbnb.
-They have many accommodation options available in New York City, and many of them are cheaper than your average hotel.
-Click here to get $40 off your next booking with Airbnb.
+There are many cool Airbnbs in New York City, and many of them are cheaper than your average hotel.
+Click here to get up to $55 off your next booking with Airbnb.